Getting Around Mexico

 Reviewed every 30 days · updated Jul 3, 2026

-Mexico is big, and moving between regions almost always means flying, while moving within a region means buses, colectivos, or a rideshare app.
-You do not need a car for most trips, and in many cities you actively do not want one.
-Here is how the pieces fit together.
+Mexico is roughly the size of Western Europe, so the honest answer to “how do I get around” is: it depends entirely on the distance.
+Crossing regions almost always means flying or a long overnight bus.
+Moving within a region means first-class buses, colectivos, or a rideshare app.
+Getting around a city means the metro, an app, or your feet.
+You do not need a car for the vast majority of trips, and in places like Mexico City, Oaxaca, or Guanajuato you actively do not want one.
+Here is how the pieces fit together, and when each is genuinely worth it.

 Flights between regions